One of the core responsibilities as a product manager is to determine the long-term strategy for their product.

 Metrics of Success

-Now that you know what the organizational objectives are, select metrics that makes sense based on where the business is today.
+Now that you know what the organizational objectives are, select metrics that make sense based on where the business is today.
 For example, a very small startup might be interested in growing traffic, whereas a very large organization might be interested in further monetizing existing customers.

 Why do you need to select metrics?
 Because you need to be able to measure your success!
 If you have no metrics, your roadmap can turn squishy very quickly.